 Our top PLA+ picks:

 - SUNLU PLA+ 2.0 (4KG Bundle) — Best value.
 Consistent quality and great layer adhesion.
 This is what we stock as the default in every lab we work with.
+Free Prime shipping available.

 - SUNLU PLA+ Starter Colors (Black/White/Blue/Red) — The four colors that cover 80% of use cases.
 Buy these first.